 In the Early Years our children follow the Early Years Foundation Stage Curriculum, which is underpinned by the principles of learning through play and which encompasses the 3 Prime Areas of Learning as well as the four Specific Areas.
 The children have continuous provision of all areas in both the indoor classroom and outdoor learning environment.
 In Reception and Key stage 1, phonics is an important part of the curriculum and this is taught through the Read, Write, Inc Programme.
-In each Yeargroup there are four phonics groups, which enable us to hone our teaching to meet learner needs.
+In each Year group there are at least four phonics groups, which enable us to hone our teaching to meet learner needs.
 Children are assessed on a half termly basis in phonics and groups are fluid to ensure children receive the appropriate learning opportunities.

-In Key Stage 1 and 2 subjects are taught, following the 2014 National Curriculum statements for each Yeargroup, having planned the children's work so that the content is spread over the two years of Key Stage 1 and the four years of Key Stage 2 with knowledge being gained and a clear progression of skills in place.
-In addition, music is taught by a specialist teacher, as is French, and the children learn French through songs, rhymes and games.
+In Key Stage 1 and 2, subjects are taught, following the 2014 National Curriculum statements for each Year group, having planned the children's work so that the content is spread over the two years of Key Stage 1 and the four years of Key Stage 2 with a clear progression of skills and knowledge in place.
 Year group curriculum meetings for parents are held at the beginning of the school year, so teachers can explain what the children will be learning about and any trips during that year.
-Details of each Yeargroup's curriculum content are on the school website.
+Details of each Year group's curriculum content are on the school website.
+Parents are informed what their children are learning at least once a term.

 The amount of time devoted to areas of the curriculum not directly under the umbrella of English and Maths is balanced over a school year.
-In one particular half term or term there may be a bias towards the scientific element, which is then redressed by an emphasis towards history, geography or DT during the remaining two terms in a school year.
-Teachers may also have discrete days / weeks for teaching a specific subject area.
+In one particular half term or term there may be a bias towards history, geography, art or DT, but this is then balanced the next half term / term.
+Teachers may also have discrete days / weeks blocked for teaching a specific subject area.